Aldehydes and Ketones

 So how does it work?

-The version of events described in most introductory textbooks follows below.
-[In this footnote, I describe a slightly modified account of the mechanism that is generally more accurate. ]
+The version of events described in most introductory textbooks follows below. [ Note 1, describes a slightly modified account of the mechanism that is generally more accurate. ]

 We’ve already seen many examples of how carbonyl carbons are excellent electrophiles. reacting with nucleophiles such as Grignard reagents, metal hydrides, organolithiums and many other species. [e.g. The Simple 2-Step Pattern For 7 Reactions of Aldehydes and Ketones]